|Rewards Rating:||4.7 / 5|

 Updated sign-up bonus

-The Marriott Bonvoy Boundless card recently switched up its welcome bonus, but whether it’s a positive or negative change will depend on how you prefer to use your hotel rewards.
+The Marriott Bonvoy Boundless card recently switched up its welcome bonus, and it’s a nice shift toward more total value potential.

-The latest welcome offer gives you a chance to earn three Free Night Awards after spending $3,000 on purchases in your first three months, with each night valued up to 50,000 points.
-On paper, that’s a total value of up to 150,000 points, beating out the card’s previous limited-time welcome offer of 100,000 Marriott points after a $3,000 spend in your first three months as a cardholder.
+The latest welcome offer gives you a chance to earn 3 Free Night Awards after a $3,000 spend in the first three months, with each night valued at up to 50,000 points, for a total potential value of up to 150,000 points.

-Still, this is quite a valuable bonus, even given the low value of Marriott points.
-Based on Bankrate’s latest point valuations, which list Marriott points as worth around 0.7 cents per point on average, we estimate this bonus would be worth around $1,050 in Marriott stays if you were able to max out the value of all three free nights.
+The current offer is quite valuable, even when you consider the low value of Marriott points.
+Based on Bankrate’s latest point valuations, which list Marriott points as worth around 0.7 cents per point on average, we estimate this bonus could be worth around $1,050 in Marriott stays.

 In addition to the initial welcome bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, automatic Silver Elite Status and a free hotel night every year after your card member anniversary.
 Additionally, cardholders celebrating an anniversary unlock the path to Gold Status when they spend $35,000 on purchases in a calendar year.

 The free night is good for one year at any hotel that costs less than 35,000 points per night.
 The certificate expires in 12 months, so you’ll need to redeem it in a timely manner.

 What are Marriott points worth?